How target distributions shape optimal stochastic resetting: Optimization over heterogeneous resetting

 where $\Theta$ stands for Heaviside's step function.
-The two terms on the right hand side of Eq.~\eqref{eq:R} have opposite signs: the first is always negative, whereas the second is always positive.
-Bulk resetting at $x$ is thus beneficial for $x_Tx<0$ (target and particle positions at opposite sides of the box), whereas it is detrimental for $x_Tx>0$ and $|x_T|>|x|$ (particle between the center and the target).
-For $x_Tx>0$ and $|x_T|<|x|$, $M(x_T,x)$ vanishes.
+The two terms on the right hand side of Eq.~\eqref{eq:R} have opposite signs: The first is always negative, whereas the second is always positive.
+Bulk resetting at $x$ is: \begin{enumerate} \item Beneficial if $x_T \, x<0$ (target and particle positions at opposite sides of the box); \item Detrimental for $x_T \, x>0$ and $|x_T|>|x|$ (particle between the center and the target); \item Irrelevant if $x_T \, x>0$ and $|x_T|<|x|$ and thus $M(x_T,x)=0$. \end{enumerate}

+In the top panel of Fig.~\ref{fig:stability-het}, the function $M(x_T,x)$ in Eq.~\eqref{eq:R} is displayed.
+For $M(x_T,x) \neq 0$, the sign of $M(x_T,x)$ is given by the sign of the product $x_T \, x$.
+Hence, some general statements on the stability of the nonresetting strategy in the bulk can be made without further knowledge of the target distribution.
+Specifically, $r(x)=0$ does not minimize the MFPT for any target distribution with support in the subintervals $x_T\in (-1,0)$ or $x_T\in (0,1)$.
+This can be physically understood, because if we know the sign of the target position, the optimal strategy is clearly to forbid exploration of the side of the box opposite to the target's position, i.e., such that $x\, x_T<0$, sending the resetting rate to infinity therein.

-The sign of $\mu (x)$ provides a transparent criterion to elucidate the optimality of the no-resetting strategy in the bulk.
-It is guaranteed that $\overline{\tau}$ attains a local minimum for $r(x)=0$ if $\mu(x)>0$ for all $x$.
-Otherwise, the optimal search strategy involves nonvanishing resetting in the bulk.
-We will now focus on symmetric target distributions, i.e., $P(x_T) = P(-x_T)$.
+We now focus on symmetric target distributions, i.e., $P(x_T) = P(-x_T)$.
 Therein, the optimal resetting strategy inherits the symmetry of the problem and it suffices to analyze the symmetrized function $M_s(x_T,x)\equiv [M(x_T,x)+M(-x_T,x)]/2$ and its average with respect to $\rhoT(x_T)$ in the interval $[0,1]$.
+Taking into account Eq.~\eqref{eq:R}, we find the symmetrized function

+The symmetrized function $M_s(x_T,x)$, displayed in the bottom panel of Fig.~\ref{fig:stability-het}, is thus the key quantity to elucidate whether the strategy with no resetting in the bulk is optimal or not.